 No matter what you call it a net zero home is simply a building that has zero net energy consumption.
 To achieve this, a home must produce the same amount of energy onsite through renewable resources that is equal to the amount it consumes over the length of a year.

-Of course, energy is not the only resource that is used in a home.
+Of course, energy is not the only resource that is used in a sustainable home.
 Whereas net zero homes generally refer to a building’s heating and electricity, additional systems can be installed to improve the home’s self-reliance and reduce its global impact.

 Beyond net zero energy buildings, homes can install systems for the sustainable use of water, waste, and food.
 Whereas these are great features, net zero homes generally focus on energy use with the idea of limiting carbon and greenhouse gas emissions.